Precision tests of bulk entanglement: $AdS_3$ vectors: Introduction

 Here $L_{-1}, \bar L_{-1}$ are raising and lowering operators of the $SL(2, \mathbb{R})$'s of the CFT, $n_1, n_2$ take values from $0, 1, \cdots $.
 We therefore have the conditions,

-Let us first discuss the results for the single particle ground state $a_{1, 0}^\dagger |0\rangle$.
-On considering this excitation, the stress tensor picks up an expectation value, due to which the $AdS_3$ geometry backreacts.
+Let us first discuss the results for the single-particle ground state $a_{1, 0}^\dagger |0\rangle$.
+On considering this excitation, the stress tensor picks up an expectation value, due to which the $AdS_3$ geometry back-reacts.
 This corrects the area term in the FLM formula (\ref{flm}).
 We then proceed to evaluate $S_{\rm bulk}$.
-For this we map the reduced density matrix in $AdS_3$ to the Rindler BTZ geometry.
+For this, we map the reduced density matrix in $AdS_3$ to the Rindler BTZ geometry.
 To complete the evaluation of the entanglement entropy, we obtain the Bogoliubov coefficients relating the state $a_{1, 0}^\dagger |0\rangle$ in $AdS_3$ to states in the Rindler BTZ.
-The Bogoliubov coefficients admit a short interval expansion which enables the evaluation of the bulk entanglement entropy.
-Summing up the contribution due to corrected minimal area and the contribution due to $S_{\rm bulk}$ we obtain
+The Bogoliubov coefficients admit a short interval expansion, which enables the evaluation of the bulk entanglement entropy.
+Summing up the contribution due to the corrected minimal area and the contribution due to $S_{\rm bulk}$ we obtain

 where $2\pi x$ is the size of the interval.
-This result precisely agrees with the leading terms in the short distance correction to the single interval entanglement entropy in a large $c$ CFT excited by a primary of weight $M+1$ and spin one.
+This result precisely agrees with the leading terms in the short-distance correction to the single interval entanglement entropy in a large $c$ CFT excited by a primary of weight $M+1$ and spin one.